H256/gekko-quasar-ui/README.md

 Use this parallel to the original Gekko-UI (or compile and replace the original).

+*Sidenote: Currently the repository works with Gekko 0.5.14 and it will probably break when Gekko 0.6 is out due to a completely rewritten event-system.*

 ## Some Features:
 - "Tickers" for all running live market-watchers in the top toolbar
 - Searchable tables for datasets